quiltdata/quilt/shell.md

 * `quilt -h` for a list of commands
 * `quilt CMD -h` for info about a command

+# Search
+* `quilt search "SEARCH STRING"` to search for packages by user or package name

 # Permissions
 * `quilt login` to authenticate
  * Users must authenticate to push packages